 The Antelope Jackrabbit is easily distinguished from other types of hares by its size.

-Its fur coat also stands out, yellowish-white on its back and sides, with black-tipped hairs on an otherwise white underbelly.
+Its fur coat also stands out.
+It is yellowish-white on its back and sides, with black-tipped hair on an otherwise white underbelly.

 This impressive creature also has several adaptations that help it survive in the harsh conditions of hot deserts.

-One such feature is its common diet, consisting mostly of cactus pads and other succulent vegetation, providing more water than traditional grazing plants.
+One such feature is its common diet, which consists mostly of cactus pads and other succulent vegetation, which provides more water than traditional grazing plants.

 Additionally, these short-eared rabbits seek shelter during high temperatures; they will mainly hide in shrubs and burrows during the day when temperatures exceed 120F!